 Cody Poplin is a student at Yale Law School.
 Prior to law school, Cody worked at the Brookings Institution and served as an editor of Lawfare.
 He graduated from the UNC-Chapel Hill in 2012 with degrees in Political Science & Peace, War, and Defense.

 This Week at the Military Commissions, 3/15 Session: In Case You Have to Testify to it 14 Years Later

-Military Commissions Chief Prosecutor Mark Martins's statement at Guantanamo Bay before the resumption of pre-trial hearings in the case Khalid Shaikh Mohammad et al.
+Military Commissions Chief Prosecutor Mark Martins released the following remarks yesterday at Guantanamo Bay before the resumption of pre-trial hearings in the case Khalid Shaikh Mohammad et al.